Jonas-Sebastian/practice-ecommerce-website-backend/README.md

-# My eCommerce Portfolio
+# Jonas Sebastian's eCommerce Project

 ## Description
-Welcome to my eCommerce portfolio!
+Welcome to my eCommerce project!
 This site showcases my skills in web development through both the frontend and backend of an online shopping platform.

 ### Front End Live Demo
-If you prefer to explore the portfolio without installing anything, you can access the live versions here:
+If you prefer to explore the project without installing anything, you can access the live versions here:
 - **Frontend Shop:** [View Frontend Live](https://jonas-sebastian-shop.vercel.app/)
 - **Frontend Admin Management:** [View Admin Panel](https://jonas-sebastian-shop.vercel.app/admin)

-**Note:** It may take a moment for the backend data to load due to hosting limitations on Render.
+**Note:** It may take a minute for the backend data to load due to hosting limitations on Render.

 ### Testing Credentials
 For the Admin Management panel, you can use the following credentials: